Our Mission and Core Values

 - We steward our school’s resources to serve others.

-With a current enrollment of 495 students in Pre-K through grade 12, our school has come a long way from the beginning with 178 students in rented facilities.
-In 1974, Westminster purchased 25 acres on Wheeler Road in West Augusta and the following year buildings opened for classes.
+With a current enrollment of over 500 students in Pre-K through grade 12, our school has come a long way from its beginning with 178 students in rented facilities.
+In 1972, Westminster purchased 25 acres on Wheeler Road in West Augusta and in 1975 buildings opened for classes.
 In 1999, five additional acres were acquired and Pamplin Hall, the current Lower School building, was added to Westminster's campus footprint.
 Nearly four more acres were added in 2012.
 Knox Hall, a multi-purpose building, was added to the campus in 2017.

 As we look toward many more years of success here at Westminster, the Head of School and Board of Trustees have provided direction for our future through a strategic plan and a campus master plan.

 Westminster Schools of Augusta is dually accredited by the Southern Association of Colleges and Schools and the Southern Association of Independent Schools.
 Professional memberships include the National Association of Independent Schools, Education Records Bureau, Georgia Independent School Association, National Association for College Admission Counseling and The College Board.
 Westminster is also a charter member of the Council for Educational Standards and Accountability.